Kong/terraform-provider-konnect/docs/resources/ai_gateway.md

 When not specified, the latest generally available runtime version is used.
 - `proxy_urls` (Attributes Set) Array of proxy URLs associated with reaching the data-planes connected to a control-plane. (see [below for nested schema](#nestedatt--proxy_urls))
 - `runtime_auto_upgrade` (Boolean) Whether the control plane should automatically raise min_runtime_version as connected data planes report a newer AI Gateway runtime version.
-Default: false
+Default: true

 ### Read-Only